 Back to Sikon:

 Arthur Majoor had this cogent analysis of the origin of space warships.
+It includes some thought about how warship types will evolve with time.

 Mr. Majoor's proposed future history is logical and self-consistent.
 However, as with all analysis of this type, it does rely upon a couple of assumptions.
 People who want to alter the history can tweak the assumptions.